Lyric Opera of Chicago

-Lyric Opera of Chicago is one of the leading opera companies in the United States.
-It was founded in Chicago in 1954, under the name 'Lyric Theatre of Chicago' by Carol Fox, Nicola Rescigno and Lawrence Kelly, with a season that included Maria Callas's American debut in Norma.
-The company was re-organized by Fox in 1956 under its present name and, after her 1981 departure, it has continued to be of one of the major opera companies in the United States.
-The Lyric is housed in a theater and related spaces in the Civic Opera Building.
-These spaces are now owned by the Lyric.
+Lyric Opera of Chicago is an American opera company based in Chicago, Illinois.
+The company was founded in Chicago in 1954, under the name 'Lyric Theatre of Chicago' by Carol Fox, Nicola Rescigno and Lawrence Kelly, with a season that included Maria Callas's American debut in Norma.
+Fox re-organized the company in 1956 under its present name.
+Lyric is housed in a theater and related spaces in the Civic Opera Building.
+These spaces are now owned by Lyric.

-Opera in Chicago 1850–1954
+Opera in Chicago, 1850–1954

 The first opera to be performed in Chicago was Bellini's La sonnambula, presented by a traveling opera company on 29 July 1850.
 Chicago's first opera house opened in 1865 but was destroyed in the Great Fire of Chicago in 1871.
 The second opera house, the Chicago Auditorium, opened in 1889.

-In 1929 the current Civic Opera House on 20 North Wacker Drive was opened, though the Chicago Civic Opera Company itself collapsed in the Great Depression.
+In 1929, the current Civic Opera House on 20 North Wacker Drive was opened, though the Chicago Civic Opera Company itself collapsed in the Great Depression.
 The old Auditorium continued to produce stage shows and musicals until it closed in 1941.

 Resident opera companies began in Chicago in 1910 with the Chicago Grand Opera Company being formed from the remains of the Manhattan Opera Company, which had been founded by Oscar Hammerstein I, and had been squeezed out by the more financially sound Metropolitan Opera.
 Chicago had this first company for four seasons, then, after no season in 1914/15, it was re-formed as the Chicago Opera Association.
 This lasted through 1921/22, when it became the Chicago Civic Opera from 1922 until 1932.
 After no season in 1932/33, the company was re-formed and again named the Chicago Grand Opera Company from 1933 to 1935.
 From 1936 to 1939, the company was called Chicago City Opera Company, and finally from 1940 to 1946 opera was presented by the Chicago Opera Company.
 There were no seasons from 1947 until 1953, so opera was presented by other companies on tour.
-Lyric Opera was formed in 1954 and has continued uninterrupted except for 1967.
+Lyric Opera of Chicago was formed in 1954 and has continued uninterrupted except for 1967.